 Literary Techniques, on the contrary, are structures usually are words or phrases used in literary texts.
 A writer uses this to achieve not only artistic ends but also readers understanding and appreciation of their literary works.

-Examples are metaphor, simile, alliteration, hyperbole, allegory, etc. In contrast to Literary Elements, Literary Techniques are major aspect of literary works.
+Examples are metaphor, simile, alliteration, hyperbole, allegory, etc. In contrast to Literary Elements, Literary Techniques are a major aspect of literary works.

 Literary Devices, it is useful to look at their definition and examples: